-Market price of Subordinated Notes
+4.1 Market price of Subordinated Notes

-The market price of Subordinated Notes may fluctuate due to various factors, including investor perceptions, Australian and worldwide economic conditions, better rates of return on other securities, interest rates, movements in the market price of Ordinary Shares or senior or subordinated debt, the Issuer or Challenger's financial performance and position and other factors that may affect that performance and position.
+The market price of Subordinated Notes may fluctuate due to various factors, including investor perceptions, Australian and international economic conditions, major Australian or international events including acts of terrorism, an outbreak of international hostilities or tensions (including the ongoing conflict between Russia and Ukraine), geopolitical instability, better rates of return on other securities, interest rates, inflation rates, movements in foreign exchange rates, impact of regulatory change (including intervention by ASIC in the market for the Subordinated Notes or similar securities), movements in the market price of Ordinary Shares or senior or subordinated debt, the Issuer or Challenger's financial performance and position, as a result of information disclosed to the market by Challenger in order to comply with its continuous disclosure requirements and other factors that may affect that performance and position.
 Subordinated Notes may trade at a market price below the Face Value.